fxchain/shopify-api-node-express/ReadMe.md

 It uses JWT token and CORS for security.

-You fist query for a JWT token using the Shopify customer's ID, and you get an JWR token, valid for 1h, to use in your frontend app.
+You fist query for a JWT token using the Shopify customer's ID valid for 1h, to use in your frontend app.
 Then you can make queries to interact with the Shopify admin API.

 ## App scopes

 Currently, this app only enables writing to a customer's metafields/metaobject

 The minium app scopes are `write_metaobjects, read_metaobjects, read_customers`

-## Current endpoints

-`/token` POST
-Public endpoint to retrive a JWT token valid for an hour.
-You must POST the customerID.
-Use this token to make calls to other prive endpoints

-`/update_customer_metafields` POST
-Public endpoint to update customer's metafields or metaobjects.

 ## Install